anestisb/android-prepare-vendor/README.md

 might need to apply additional changes in device configurations / makefiles.

-The main concept of this tool-set is to apply all required changes in vendor makefiles leaving the AOSP tree & build chain untouched.
-Hacks in AOSP tree (such as those applied by CyanogenMod) are painful to maintain and very fragile.
+The main concept of this tool-set is to apply all required changes in vendor makefiles leaving the AOSP source code tree & build chain untouched.
+Hacks in AOSP tree, such as those applied by CyanogenMod, are painful to maintain and very fragile.

 Repository data are LICENSE free, use them as you want at your own risk.
 Feedback & patches are more than welcome though.